 An introductory survey to the plant kingdom.
 Investigation of local flora and landscape species is stressed.
 Laboratory.
-Not available for credit toward a - 101 INTRODUCTION TO ZOOLOGY 4 credits An evolutionary survey of the animals.
+Not available for credit toward a degree in biology.

+- 101 INTRODUCTION TO ZOOLOGY An evolutionary survey of the animals.
 Investigation of local fauna is stressed.
 Laboratory.
-Not available for credit toward a degree in biology. - 103 NATURAL SCIENCE: BIOLOGY 4 credits Designed for non-science majors.
-Laboratory and class instruction illustrate concepts of living organisms with emphasis on mankind's position in, and influence on, the environment. - 104 INTRODUCTION TO ECOLOGY FIELD LABORATORY 1 credit Corequisite: 3100:105.
-Short field trips and laboratory studies illustrating natural and man-modified characteristics of selected ecosystems. - 105 INTRODUCTION TO ECOLOGY 2 credits Basic principles governing structure and function of natural ecosystems.
+Not available for credit toward a degree in biol- - 103 NATURAL SCIENCE: BIOLOGY Designed for non-science majors.
+Laboratory and class instruction illustrate concepts of living organisms with emphasis on mankind's position in, and influence on, the environment. - INTRODUCTION TO ECOLOGY FIELD LABORATORY 1 credit Corequisite: 3100:105.
+Short field trips and laboratory studies illustrating natural and man-modified characteristics of selected ecosystems.
+104 - INTRODUCTION TO ECOLOGY 105 Basic principles governing structure and function of natural ecosystems.
 Various options for managing natural resources, human populations, biotic communities, and industrial technologies at global level emphasized.
 Not available for credit toward a degree in biology. - 108 INTRODUCTION TO BIOLOGICAL AGING 3 credits Prerequisite: 1100:221.
 Survey of normal anatomical and physical changes in aging and associate diseases.
 For students in Gerontological programs at Wayne College.
-Not available for credit toward a degree in biology. - 111 PRINCIPLES OF BIOLOGY I 4 credits Molecular, cellular basis of life; energy transformations, metabolism; cell reproduction, genetics, development, immunology, evolution, and origin and diversity of life (through plants).
-Laboratory. - PRINCIPLES OF BIOLOGY II 4 credits Prerequisite: 3100:111.
+Not available for credit toward a degree in biology. - PRINCIPLES OF BIOLOGY I 111 Molecular, cellular basis of life; energy transformations, metabolism; cell reproduction, genetics, development, immunology, evolution, and origin and diversity of life (through plants).
+Laboratory. - 112 Prerequisite: 3100:111.
 Animal diversity; nutrients, gas exchange, transport, homeostasis, control in plants and animals; behavior; ecology.
 (3100:111, 112 are an integrated course for biology majors).
-Laboratory. - 130 PRINCIPLES OF MICROBIOLOGY 3 credits

-Basic principles and terminology of microbiology; cultivation and control of microorganisms; relationships of microorganisms to man and his environment; medical microbiology.
-Laboratory. - 208,9 HUMAN ANATOMY AND PHYSIOLOGY 4 credits each Sequential.
+Labora- - PRINCIPLES OF MICROBIOLOGY 130 Basic principles and terminology of microbiology; cultivation and control of microorganisms; relationships of microorganisms to man and his environment; medical microbiology.
+Laboratory. - HUMAN ANATOMY AND PHYSIOLOGY 4 credits each 208.9 Sequential.
 Structure and function of the human body.
 Background of high school chemistry and biology recommended.
-Laboratory. - 211 GENERAL GENETICS Prerequisite: 3100:112.
-Principles of heredity, principles of genetics. - 212 GENERAL GENETICS LABORATORY Prerequisite or corequisite: 3100:211.
+Laboratory. - 211 Prerequisite: 3100:112.
+Principles of heredity, principles of genetics. - GENERAL GENETICS LABORATORY Prerequisite or corequisite: 3100:211.
 Laboratory experiments in genetics.
 Emphasis on scientific method; techniques in molecular biology. - 217 GENERAL ECOLOGY Prerequisite: 3100:112.
 Study of interrelationships between organisms and environment.